 Long story: After a good shower and a meal, and knowing that anything on sale in the countless duty free shops at the airport is well outside your budget, take advantage of a rare traveller freebie.

 It only took about ten transits through Changi, but finally I did have time to join the tour.
 And I got far more than I paid for.

 For one, I learnt that Singapore immigration isn’t nearly anywhere as scary as various horror stories would have you believe.

 I also got to take an unsupervised walk outside the bus.
-(Never mind it was a 20-minute stop, and you’ll get left behind if you’re late back to the bus, but it was great just to set foot in Singapore for real, for the first time!)
+(Never mind it was a 20-minute stop.
+And you get left behind if you’re late back to the bus.
+But, it was great just to set foot in Singapore for real for the first time!)

 And, I know how to tell the difference between private and public housing in Singapore.
 (Not telling, no spoilers!)

 There are two tours to choose from.
 The Heritage Tour runs in the daytime and takes you through the colonial and cultural districts like Chinatown and Little India, with a stopover at Merlion Park and Kampong Glam.